bestkb/ABM_py/ODD/ODD.md

 * `sum_utility`
   The household sums the total utility across all individuals.

+* `hire_employees`
+  If a household's land has not been impacted, then it updates the number of employees that it can hire   based on its land owned and its `wtp`.

 * `update_wealth`
   At the end of each tick, all households update wealth by summing across